About Elizabeth Cobbs

 Award-winning historian Elizabeth Cobbs brings fresh, unexpected perspectives to our understanding of the past and present.
 Building upon worldwide research and extraordinary life experiences, Elizabeth writes best selling fiction and non-fiction that is both scholarly and witty.
 Her path-breaking books and articles reveal a world that is as intriguing and surprising as it is real.

 Elizabeth earned her Ph.D. in American history at Stanford University.
-She now holds the Melbern Glasscock Chair at Texas A&M University and a Research Fellowship at Stanford University's Hoover Institution.
+She now holds the Melbern Glasscock Chair at Texas A&M University and a Senior Fellow at Stanford University's Hoover Institution.
 Her books have won four literary prizes, two for American history and two for fiction.
 Elizabeth has been a Fulbright scholar in Ireland and a Fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 She has served on the Historical Advisory Committee of the U.S. State Department and on the jury for the Pulitzer Prize in History.

 Her latest book, from Harvard University Press, is The Hello Girls, a novel based on the defining account of the first women to serve in the U.S. Army for the Signal Corps during WWI.

 San Diego Book Award (2009)